aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });
 ```

-The S3 destination also supports custom dynamic prefixes. `prefix` will be used for
+The S3 destination also supports custom dynamic prefixes. `prefix` will be used for files
-files successfully delivered to Amazon S3. `errorOutputPrefix` will be added to
+successfully delivered to S3. `errorOutputPrefix` will be added to failed records before
-failed records before writing them to S3.
+writing them to S3.

 ```ts fixture=with-bucket
 const s3Destination = new destinations.S3({